Health Insurance Marketplace Calculator

 In most states, older people will still pay more for health insurance than a younger person.
 The health reform law sets a new limit that people aged 64 and older can be charged no more than 3 times that of a 21 year old.
 Children under age 21 have slightly lower premiums and families with more than three children under the age of 21 will be charged premiums for no more than three children.

 Vermont and New York are currently the only states that require all adults in a given plan to be charged the same rate.
-If you live in one of these states, the Subsidy Calculator will calculate your premiums according to your state’s rules.
+If you live in one of these states, the Health Insurance Marketplace Calculator will calculate your premiums according to your state’s rules.

 Does where I live affect how much I pay for health insurance?